How to apply for a firearm, shotgun or explosives certificate

 Your details, including:

-- your completed GP form - you'll need to download this and have your GP fill it in.
-Then send it to us with your application.
+your completed GP proforma - you'll need to download this and have your GP fill it in.
+Then send it to us with your application or re-upload it as part of your online application

 Details about any offences or written cautions (including speeding but not parking offences or fixed penalty notices):